 As I journaled my way through my grief I asked God a lot of hard questions.
 I wanted answers.
 I wanted to make meaning out of my mother’s death and my heartbreak.
 I didn’t get all my questions answered but what I saw was how God guided me through my grief.

 God challenged me, he didn’t rescue me.
 He was kind and also firm.
 His plans were beyond my understanding and I had to increasingly let go and trust that God was at work in the sad and difficult circumstances of my life.

 I came to see my whole story, not just my grief journey, as part of God’s greater story of healing and love for all.
 I realized that God does not work independently from our individual stories.
 His great story for humankind is crafted one individual’s story at a time.
 I realized that to share my story was to tell God’s story in my life, a story that could help others in their healing journey.

 I have learnt, the slow way, that there is no benefit in silencing my story and in gagging the difficult and hurt-filled memories that have littered my life.
 I have found that those memories don’t just go away.
 Even when I gagged them, they continued to fester and ooze with toxicity.

-It didn’t matter how far away I pushed them or how much I ignored them – I moved halfway around the world and applied myself in workaholism and perfectionism – these difficult, and sometimes shameful memories were relentless.
+It didn’t matter how far away I pushed them or how much I ignored them these difficult and sometimes shameful memories were relentless.
 Somewhere, somehow, they would rise up again and ache to be acknowledged and disclosed.
 And until I did that – acknowledge them – they would continue to ravage my life in some debilitating way.

 I believe that it isn’t just important that we tell our stories.
 Rather, I believe that it is vital that we tell our stories so that we can not only heal but, in joining the dots of our lives, we can start to see our story as part of God’s greater story of love and healing for humankind.